Valdrin Rashica

-Valdrin Rashica (born 14 December 1994) is a Kosovan professional footballer who plays as a midfielder for Finnish club Ekenäs IF.
+Valdrin Rashica (born 14 December 1994) is a Kosovan professional footballer who plays as a midfielder for Finnish club Esbo Bollklubb (EBK).

 Club career

 Skënderbeu Korçë

 On 9 January 2016, Rashica joined in the preparatory camp of Kategoria Superiore club Skënderbeu Korçë.
 On 2 February 2016, the club confirmed that Rashica had joined on a permanent transfer.
 On 6 April 2016, he made his debut with Skënderbeu Korçë in the 2015–16 Albanian Cup semi-final against Laçi after coming on as a substitute at 54th minute in place of Gerhard Progni.

 Teuta Durrës

 On 16 August 2016, Rashica signed a one-year contract with Kategoria Superiore club Teuta Durrës.
 On 12 September 2016, he made his debut in a 3–0 away defeat against Kukësi after coming on as a substitute at 61st minute in place of Rustem Hoxha.

 Espoo

 On 9 April 2017, Rashica joined Kakkonen side Espoo.
 Five days later, he made his debut in a 2–1 home win against FC Jazz after being named in the starting line-up.
 On 5 November 2018, Rashica was named the best player in Group B of Kakkonen.